-7.9.6.1 In addition to the equipment listed in Section 6, Part II "Life-Saving Appliances" of the Rules for the Equipment of Sea-Going Ships, group and personal survival kits shall be provided.
+7.9.6.1 In addition to the equipment listed in Section 6, Part II "Life-Saving Appliances" of the Rules for the Equipment of Sea-Going Ships, group and personal kits intended to support survival in the survival craft afloat as well as following abandoning ship to ice or to land shall be provided.

-Personal survival kits (PSK) complying with the requirements of 7.9.6.2 shall be carried onboard the ship with a distinguishing mark WINTERIZATION(DAT) in the class notation whenever a voyage is expected to encounter mean daily temperatures below 0 °C.
+Personal survival kits (PSK) complying with the requirements of 7.9.6.2 shall be carried onboard the ship with a distinguishing mark WINTERIZATION(DAT) in the class notation whenever voyages are expected to encounter mean daily temperatures below 0 °C.

-Group survival kits (GSK) complying with the requirements of 7.9.6.4 shall be carried onboard the ship with a distinguishing mark WINTERIZATION(DAT) in the class notation whenever a voyage is expected to encounter ice conditions which may prevent the launching and operation of survival craft.
+Group survival kits (GSK) complying with the requirements of 7.9.6.4 shall be carried onboard the ship with a distinguishing mark WINTERIZATION(DAT) in the class notation whenever voyages are expected to encounter ice conditions which may prevent the launching and operation of survival craft or a potential of abandonment onto ice or land is identified for conditions of voyages.